-Decatur Island is a very beautiful island, located about 70 miles north of Seattle…and 5 nautical miles from Anacortes.
-Very rural with narrow tree-lined roads, the island is home to about 70 full-time residents and about 237 households.
+Decatur Island is the first island on the left that you pass while on the Washington State ferries.
+You can't see much from the ferry, but Decatur has a lot to offer if you're lucky enough to visit.
+The island is very rural with narrow tree-lined roads, and varied topography.
+Decatur is home to roughly 70 full-time residents and about 237 households.
 Although it's a non-ferry served island, it's certainly not out of touch with the rest of the world.
 Power and phone lines are all underground and DSL is available.

-The Decatur Island lifestyle may be for you…
+The Decatur Island lifestyle might be just what you are looking for.

-If you want a rural environment, where nobody has to lock up cars or their home, you’ll love it here.
-Most residents are very independent but can be counted on to be “immediately there” in an emergency.
-The children enjoy freedoms that vanished long ago in a city environment...plus they learn how to clean a crab, spot an eagle, blow grass whistles, run a boat, catch cod and the fun of spotting a dragon in a cloud....
+Children can enjoy freedoms that vanished long ago in a city environment...plus they learn how to clean a crab, spot an eagle, blow grass whistles, run a boat, catch fish, and the fun of spotting a dragon in a cloud....

-A very fun nine-hole golf course offers a challenge to even the most experienced golfers and every 4th of July, there’s a tournament where as many as 90 golfers of all ages compete for the coveted trophies.
-Golf course has clubs, balls and everything you need to stop by and play a few holes….and some of the most unique driving ranges you’ll find anywhere.
+The local golf course, the Decatur Nine, offers a challenge to even the most experienced golfers.
+With narrow tree-lined fairways, and unique teeing areas (hole nine is atop an old island vehicle!) everyone has a blast!
+The 4th of July tournament is an all-island event where as many as 90 islanders compete for the coveted trophies.
+The caddy shack has clubs, balls, and everything you need to stop by and play a few holes.

 "I know I am getting better at golf because I am hitting fewer spectators." - Gerald R. Ford

 We know its summer again when the first market starts up!
 The community market happens at the schoolyard on Saturdays from Memorial Day through Labor Day.
 The market is just as much a social event as it is a consumer event.
 Anyone can participate and the vended goods consist of garden veggies to locally made artworks and everything in between.